2025-2026 Purdue Convocations Season

 Grammy-winning legends Soul Asylum rose from the Minneapolis punk scene to global stardom with 1992’s Grave Dancers Union.
 Their hit “Runaway Train” won a Grammy and famously helped locate missing children worldwide.

 With 13 albums—including 2024’s Slowly But Shirley and a 30th-anniversary reissue of Let Your Dim Light Shine—their legacy continues to grow.
-This performance offers a rare, intimate acoustic set from Dave Pirner and Ryan Smith, providing a one-of-a-kind look at their multi-platinum catalog.
+This performance offers a rare, intimate acoustic set from Dave Pirner, Ryan Smith, and Jeremy Tappero providing a one-of-a-kind look at their multi-platinum catalog.

 Presented by Purdue Convocations with generous support from Purdue Student Concert Committee, Union Club Hotel, 8Eleven Modern Bistro, Mad Mushroom, and additional support from Ripple and Company.